hynesy23/fe-ch-news/README.md

 This is a single page web application built with React.js.
 It is a news board website similar to Reddit.
 It displays a variety of articles which you can upvote/downvote on, as well add comments and your own articles.
 Users need to login to vote, and post comments/articles.
 They can also delete their comments.
 This project utilizes a RESTful API.

-A live version of this project is hosted on Netlify and accessible via this link: https://ch-news.netlify.com.

-A live version of the backend is accessible with this link, the source code for the backend is also available here.
+A live version of this project is hosted on Netlify and accessible via this link: https://ch-news.netlify.com, and the source code for the backend is available here: https://github.com/hynesy23/be-ch-news

 ## Getting Started